 - Visible skin flakes that occur frequently on dry skin areas.

-- Compromised stratum corneum (the protective layer of horn-like scales of that guards the inner layers).
+- Compromised stratum corneum (the protective layer of horn-like scales that guards the inner layers).
 Typically, with a healthy hydrolipid layer, the stratum corneum is hidden.

 - A white dry patch is a common occurrence.